 Ms. Jacques has served as a director since April 2019.
 Ms. Jacques has served as the Chief Executive Officer of Enzyvant Therapeutics, Inc., a wholly owned subsidiary of Sumitomo Dainippon Pharma Co., Ltd. (TSE: 4506), focused on developing therapies for patients with rare diseases, since February 2019.
 Previously, beginning in 2017, she served as the Senior Vice President and Global Complement Franchise Head at Alexion Pharmaceuticals, Inc. (Nasdaq: ALXN), where she was responsible for global franchise strategy development and execution.
-From 2016 to 2017, Ms. Jacques was Vice President of U.S Hematology Marketing at Shire plc, which acquired Baxalta Inc. ("Baxalta") in 2016.
+From 2016 to 2017, Ms. Jacques was Vice President of U.S. Hematology Marketing at Shire plc, which acquired Baxalta Inc. ("Baxalta") in 2016.
 Prior to this role, from 2015 to 2016, Ms. Jacques served as Vice President of Business Operations at Baxalta after its spinoff from Baxter International Inc. (NYSE: BAX) ("Baxter") in 2015.
 From 2013 to 2015, Ms. Jacques served in leadership positions, including Vice President of Finance, US BioScience Business, at Baxter.
 Prior to joining Baxter, from 1995 to 2013, Ms. Jacques served in various roles of increasing responsibility at Dow Corning Corporation, including U.S. and international operational management roles.
-Ms. Jacques received her B.A. degree in business administration from Alma College.
+Ms. Jacques has served as a member of the board of directors of Viela Bio, Inc. (Nasdaq: VIE) from April 2020 to March 2021.
+Ms. Jacques received her B.A. degree in business administration from Alma College and is currently a member of the school's Board of Trustees.
 Ms. Jacques was selected as a director due to her multinational business leadership and commercialization experience, particularly in the biotechnology industry.